• Skip to main content

 Instructions

-• To prepare the tartar sauce, add the boiled egg, celery, scallion, mayonnaise, mustard, lemon zest, and lemon juice to a bowl and stir to combine.
-Add salt and white pepper to taste.
+• To prepare the tartar sauce, add 1 medium-boiled egg, 1 tablespoon celery, ½ scallion, 2 tablespoons mayonnaise, ½ teaspoon whole grain mustard, ¼ teaspoon lemon zest, and 1 teaspoon lemon juice to a bowl and stir to combine.
+Add 1 pinch salt and ⅛ teaspoon ground white pepper to taste.

 Japanese style tartar sauce for Chicken Nanban.

-• To make the nanban sauce, add the soy sauce, sake, sugar and ginger to a small saucepan and bring to a boil over high heat.
-Continue boiling for 1 minute and then turn off the heat and stir in the vinegar.
+• To make the nanban sauce, add 2 tablespoons usukuchi soy sauce, 2 tablespoons sake, 2 tablespoons granulated sugar and ½ teaspoon fresh ginger to a small saucepan and bring to a boil over high heat.
+Continue boiling for 1 minute and then turn off the heat and stir in 2 tablespoons rice vinegar.

 Making Nanban sauce from soy sauce, sake, sugar, ginger and vinegar.

-• Trim any excess fat off the chicken and lightly salt and pepper.
+• Trim any excess fat off of 450 grams boneless skin-on chicken thighs and season lightly with salt and black pepper.

 Trimming chicken legs for making Chicken Nanban.